ramanamuttana/Traefik-with-Postgres/README.md

 # Traefik with Postgres and Pgadmin4
-Traefik with postgres and pgadmin
+Traefik with postgres and pgadmin4

 # Run traefik